-The mixer is the DSP of the PC where all sound from any software will be mixed together and sent to the speakers, but in order to achieve this mixing the DSP has to convert all different formats coming from different software.
+Ex: The mixer is the DSP of the PC where all sound from any software will be mixed together and sent to the speakers, but in order to achieve this mixing the DSP has to convert all different formats coming from different software.
 This this will heavily modify the audio file and lower the sound quality.
 When we bypass the audio mixer, the original audio file will be outputted bit-perfect - no modification to original signal happens.

-3rd The asynchronous mode will give control over the timing of audio data transmission to the receiver side (USB-DAC), thereby minimizing jitter for best audio performance.
+3rd The asynchronous mode as available on the NA-11S1 will give control over the timing of audio data transmission to the receiver side (USB-DAC), thereby minimising jitter for best audio performance.

-4th It's compatible with all file formats including DSD via DoP (All the formats that your computer software player can read).
+4th It's compatible with all file formats including DSD via DoP (all the formats that your PC software player can read).
 This differs by USB-DAC specification.